Did you notice your car’s engine making a knocking sound? Or noticed a drop in acceleration?

 - Keep the service manual of your vehicle with you

-- Locate the sensor and clear the area
+- Locate the sensor and clean the area with brake cleaner or something like that.

-- Record the temperature of the IAT sensor.
-Typically the temperature readings should be 10 degrees Fahrenheit more or less than the vehicle’s ambient temperature.
+- Check the live data and check the temperature of the IAT sensor.
+Typically the temperature readings should be 10 degrees more or less than the vehicle’s ambient temperature depending on the outside temperature and the temperature of the engine.

-- If the readings are not proper, there could be a problem with your IAT sensor.
+- If the readings are not realistic, there could be a problem with your IAT sensor or the wirings to it.

 - Make sure that the connections are proper and wiring is in good condition

-- If the temperature is 300 degrees, check the wires of the MAF sensor as they can be damaged.
+- If the temperature is over 300 degrees or do have a low unrealistic value, check the wires of the MAF sensor/IAT as they can be damaged.

 IAT Sensor Replacement or Adjustment